 For my own part, I’ve read plenty of good books whose first lines I don’t remember.

 I even tore out the first three pages of one of my favorite novels – The Poisonwood Bible – when I came to re-read it.
-(Thank God I persisted that first time. )
+That prologue was so dreary I almost gave up on the book that first time.
+Thankfully, I persisted.

 Here are 43 of the best in Literature: